Details for Applicants

 We accept only 12-14 students each year into the conservation biology masters programme.
 There are often 2-3 times this many applicants each year, resulting in competition for places.
 In addition to academic ability, preference is given to candidates with experience in the conservation arena, particularly in an African context.
 Because of the intensive nature of the programme, students spend a lot of time working closely with their peers.
 Having students from a diversity of backgrounds contributes significantly to the success of the programme.
 Consequently we strive each year to select students that combine a mix of youthful enthusiasm and mature experience, as well as a mix of students from first and third world countries.
 The ideal class comprises roughly one third students from South Africa, one third from the rest of Africa, and one third from the rest of the world.

-Since its inception, more than 280 students have graduated from the CB programme from more than 40 countries.
+Since its inception, just over 300 students from more than 40 countries have graduated from the CB programme.

 Fees for MSc by Coursework & Dissertation in 2017